a-shtifanov-laya/kodo-template/README.md

      docker ps
      ```

-   - Then, remove the container with:
+   - Then, stop and remove the container with:

      ```bash
+     docker stop <container_id>
      docker rm <container_id>
      ```

-   - You can also remove all the containers with the following command:
+   - You can also stop and remove all the containers with the following command:

       ```bash
+      docker stop $(docker ps -a -q)
       docker rm $(docker ps -a -q)
       ```